enmag/F3/README.md

 * `-propagate, --constr-propagate`: set mode of propagation of state inequalities through transition equalities.
 * `-generalised-lasso, --generalised-lasso`: enable/disable detection of generalised lassos.
 * `-smv-out, --smv-out`: write SMV model representing the funnel-loop in the given directory.

-## F3 input files
-F3 loads a Python source files as input.
-Such file should declare either a function `transition_system` or a function `check_ltl`.
-The first method is used to provide a fair transition system for which we want to find a fair path, the second one is used to provide a transition system and a LTL specification for which we want to find a counterexample.
-Inputs that declare the `check_ltl` function can optionally define another function called `diverging_symbs`.
-Such function can be used to tell F3 which symbols of the system must diverge to infinity in the counterexample: the sum of all their assignments diverges to infinity.